mikyrenato/1st-Project-Eat-Healty-With-JDR/README.md

 This is a fully responsive website that was designed for all devices like laptops, desktops, tablets and mobile phone.

 ### *Navbar*
-The navbar is placed on the middle of the header and it turns into a dropbox for smaller screen sizes
+The navbar is placed on the middle of the header and it turns into a dropbox for smaller screen sizes.

 ### *Home page paragraph*
 This is where I introduce the JDR company with a short paragraph: "At Jordans Dorset Ryvita, we’re all about helping people around the world live healthier lives whilst minimising our impact on the world around us, and it’s our three brilliant brands that allow us to do this.
 Be it Jordans Cereals, Dorset Cereals or Ryvita: all three make great tasting, honest real food which we’re really proud of.", followed by an animated image, the company's motto and our social media links.